Mobile smart devices are something that employees rely on every day, but they can open up new vulnerabilities on a network.

 MDM solutions are invaluable tools for granting administrators visibility over employee devices.

-Our list includes software for Windows, Linux, and Mac that provide content management, OS updates, email management, and device tracking for mobile devices.
+Our list includes solutions for Windows, Linux, and Mac that provide content management, OS updates, email management, and device location tracking for mobile smart devices.

-Here is our list of the ten best MDM solutions and tools for 2020:
+Here is our list of the ten best MDM solutions for 2021:

-- ManageEngine Mobile Device Manager Plus Mobile device management software for device management that supports Windows, Mac OS, Chrome OS, iOS, and Android.
+- ManageEngine Mobile Device Manager Plus EDITOR’S CHOICE Mobile device management solution for device management that supports Windows, Mac OS, Chrome OS, iOS, and Android.
 A complete enterprise device management package with both on-premises and cloud-based versions.
+Start the 30-day free trial.

-- AirWatch Workspace ONE Mobile device management software that can configure policies for devices remotely, automatically deploy applications, and more.
+- AirWatch Workspace ONE Mobile device management solution that can configure policies for devices remotely, automatically deploy applications, and more.

-- BlackBerry Unified Endpoint Management Endpoint management software design that supports Windows 10, Mac OS, iOS, Android, and Chrome OS.
+- BlackBerry Unified Endpoint Management Endpoint management solution design that supports Windows 10, Mac OS, iOS, Android, and Chrome OS.

-- Citric Endpoint Management MDM solution that supports Windows 10, Mac OS, iOS, tvOS, iPadOS, Android, Android Enterprise, Chrome OS, and Citrix.
+- Citrix Endpoint Management MDM solution that supports Windows 10, Mac OS, iOS, tvOS, iPadOS, Android, Android Enterprise, Chrome OS, and Citrix.

 - SOTI MobiControl Endpoint management software that supports Windows XP, Windows CE, Mac OS, iOS, and Android.